Semantic Definition Lookup

 Navigate to AccountAmountAvailable, which is a column in the GLAccount table in the Dimensional DW in the demo.

 The Documentation including Name and Business Definition for the view column is already populated.
-It was determined based upon a Term definition.
+It was determined based upon a term definition.